-- Culture and language: Learn about the cultural norms of the country you’re travelling to.
-If you’re going to a country very different from your own, it will help if you learned the official language, and about the food, traditions and customs.
+- Culture and language: Learn about the cultural norms of the country you’re traveling to.
+If you’re going to a country very different from your own, it will help if you learned the official language, and about the food, traditions, and customs.

 - Medical: Before you leave home, it’s best to visit your doctor for a full medical check-up.